MyNimrod/AI-principles-and-Techniques/README.md

 - Enclosed a Model of a search problem, Traveling Ethiopia.
 - Write a working class that accept any strategy and Traveling Ethiopia problem, and return with a path/s from the initial state to the goal state/s.
 - Use any programming language

+## Deterministic Adverserial Search

+- Implement the minimax algorithm for the game of tic-tac-toe.
+- Extend the minimax algorithm to handle heuristic evaluation functions.
+- Implement alpha-beta pruning in the minimax algorithm for the game of chess.